 2. Choose a new location to store the saved file on your hard drive, an attached disk, or using a Cloud storage provider.

-3. Check the Save original resources to Document and Save history to Document options for more flexibility when editing in the future.
+3. You can check the Save original resources and Save history options for more flexibility when editing in the future.
+If you want to edit the document on a Windows computer, please be sure to check the Windows compatible option.

 4. Give the file a descriptive name and click the Save button to write to disk.